sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 **Musical Form**: the structural orgnization of a piece of music; involves repetition, variation, and contrast

 See listening response worksheet, which requires to be filled when listening the music.
 So we are required to memorize, understand and apply.

+# Lec 4 - Jan 16th
+**HW - Listening**: twinkle twinkle little star

+truncate the phrase and find the beat.

+## Rhythm
+How can we know about time?
+That's how it's different from other arts.

+defn: change in time that we measure.

+- Unmeasured rhythm: approximately mearsure, change the sound without beat, according the the breath of the performer.
+Rely on the rest/feeling of the person.
+Up to musician to feel that piece.
+Not too surprisingly, if we listen to them several times, we might feel it is *measured* since our body have the tendency to feel the beat of it and measure it.
+- Measured rhythm: we can measure changing sounds more precisely when we **entrain** them.
+In entrainment we synchronize with puslations.

+## Instrument Classification
+if we classify them based on the *primary sound-producing medium*:
+* Chordophone: like guitar.
+Sound produced by bowing or plucking.
+Involving chords, strings.
+* Aerophone: like flute, harmonica.
+Sounds produced by blowing.
+* Membranophone: like drum.
+Sound produced by striking a stretched material over a hollow object.
+* Idiophone: Sound produced by striking, shaking, waving a solid object.
+An idiophone is any musical instrument that creates sound primarily by the instrument as a whole vibrating—without the use of strings or membranes.
+* Electrophone: sound involving electricity.